 Quiet Isles, the Cultured Southeast, and a Lively European Capital

 Ireland missed out on much of the Industrial Revolution—one of the reasons it’s still such a pastoral place.
-The old market town was long the lynchpin of the country’s agricultural economy.
+The old market town was long the linchpin of the country’s agricultural economy.
 You’ll pass through many as you tour the country.
 The days of bustle and commerce have passed for many of them, but some have found new niches.

 Don’t visit Ireland and miss Dublin.
 Once described as a British city occupied by Irish people, and if you like Georgian-era architecture, that’s an apt description.
-In the late 18th century it was the second city in the British empire; money poured in and was used for grand public buildings and lavish private mansions.
-It’s the most expensive place to live in Ireland but the restaurants are good, the nightlife exceptional, and it’s one of Europe’s most fun capitals.
+In the late 18th century, it was the second city in the British Empire; money poured in and was used for grand public buildings and lavish private mansions.
+It’s the most expensive place to live in Ireland, but the restaurants are good, the nightlife exceptional, and it’s one of Europe’s most fun capitals.

 The best museums are free.
-A trio not to miss are housed in the old palace of the Dukes of Leinster.
+A trio not to miss is housed in the old palace of the Dukes of Leinster.
 The National History Museum has the preserved bodies of ancient Irish royalty found buried in bogs, hoards of Celtic gold, and Viking weapons.
 Around the corner, the Natural History Museum is an homage to Victorian-era collecting, and the National Gallery is the place to absorb Ireland’s artistic heritage.

 Enjoy Some Summer Festivals

 Galway is a great city to visit at any time of year.
-But the best time to enjoy “the City of the Tribes” is during the Galway Races from July 29 to August 4.
-This is one of Ireland’s biggest horseracing events.
-But for most people, it’s all about the social spectacle.
-The races are one of the social events of the summer, drawing politicians, celebrities, and other socialites to the city.
-Over 100,000 people descend on Galway, making the city’s famous nightlife more vibrant than ever.
-Thursday August 5 is also Lady’s Day, when female attendees compete to be the best-dressed lady at the races and take home the €10,000 ($11,340) prize fund.
+But the best time to experience “the City of the Tribes” is during the Galway Races, held from July 27 to August 2 in 2026.
+This is one of Ireland’s biggest horse racing events—but for many, it’s all about the social spectacle.
+The races are a highlight of the summer season, drawing politicians, celebrities, and racegoers from across the country and beyond.
+Well over 100,000 people descend on Galway over the week, making the city’s famous nightlife even more vibrant.
+Ladies’ Day, held on Thursday, July 30, is a standout, with racegoers competing for best-dressed titles and generous prize funds.